AgnosPCB/documentation/docs/maintenance/maintenance.md

 **Step 6**

-Repeat the steps 1 to 5 for the other rail if necesary.
+Repeat the steps 1 to 5 for the other rail if necessary.

 ## **Cleaning**